Sarah Shultz, PhD, ATC, Chair

 - Bridging the gap between the classroom and the latest evidence-based professional practices.

-Students who complete this degree can continue their studies at the graduate level in fields related to exercise science or allied health.
+Students who complete this degree often continue their studies at the graduate level in fields related to exercise science or allied health.
 Students not intending to pursue a graduate education are prepared for employment with community, medical, corporate and athletic fitness programs or in the sales or marketing division of exercise and/or medical equipment manufacturers.

 The demands placed on students during their academic preparation are designed to reflect those encountered in the field upon graduation.
 If a student has a disability which may require special accommodation to perform the tasks listed, it is the student’s responsibility to contact the Department Chair and the Student Disabilities Services Office so appropriate steps can be taken to determine what accommodations may be made.